inderpreet/android_mqtt_sensor/README.md

 ## Progress

 - The basic MQTT functionality works thanks to the original author.
 - Ambient Light Sensor value is read and is updated to a textView in the Main Activity.
+[Link](https://www.youtube.com/watch?v=dfTeS41BbbI)
+- Got a thread working separately with a delay using thread.sleep()

 ## License